 However the benefit of undertaking these changes, even in the most compliant of children, has been shown to be slight.

-What can be done to stop short-sightedness getting worse ?
+What can be done to stop short-sightedness getting worse?

-There are three products currently licensed within the UK market to slow down the progression of myopia in children.
+There are three methods currently licensed within the UK market to slow down the progression of myopia in children.
 While none of these are able to entirely prevent the progression of myopia, each of the methods has been shown to reduce the rate of progression, on average, by 50%.

 Each of the methods outlined below rely on the principle of providing vision correction for the macula (where we get our fine detailed vision from) and central retina, while leaving the image that is falling on the peripheral retina focussed in front of the retina.
 This peripheral myopic defocus reduces the stimulus for the eye to elongate, and it’s the elongation of the eye that creates the increase in myopia.